What Is a Veterinary Technician?

 What Can I Learn in School

 At Pittsburgh Career Institute, the courses are designed to help teach you how to provide humane and competent care for the emotional and physical well-being of animals.
-You can work in the on-campus lab and gain experience with x-ray and surgical equipment.
+You can work in the on-campus lab and gain experience with radiology, hematology equipment, microscopes, and surgical equipment.
 Students also get to visit animal shelters, farms, animal clinics, and animal hospitals to receive clinical instruction.
 By traveling off-campus to see what working as a Vet Tech is like, our students are able to enter the workforce with real-world knowledge of what a job as a Vet Tech entails.
 The knowledge and experience that students gain in school is an integral part of becoming a successful Vet Tech.

 Where Do Vet Techs Work?